kshedden/workshops/dair3/design/design.md

   longitudinal cross-sectional study.
 However, both are observational studies, and hence are subject to confounding bias.

-- In a longitudinal study, if a change in an exposure preceeds a change in an outcome, this is seen as being suggestive of causality.
+- In a longitudinal study, if a change in an exposure precedes a change in an outcome, this is seen as being suggestive of causality.
 However it remains possible that the exposure and outcome are influenced by a (possibly unmeasured) _common cause_ (another term for a confounder), and hence any